HackYourFuture/study/node-js/session-management.md

 One solution for this problem is to let the browser send the user's credentials (username and password) in every request.
 This way, we can authenticate and identify the user in every request.
 Sending the secret credentials in every request can be implemented with [Basic HTTP Authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication).
 It is generally not a good idea to use this method due to security concerns.

-A better solution is for the application to issue a secret `session ID` after a successful login.
+A better solution is for the application to issue a secret `session ID` (Also called `token` or `access token`) after a successful login.
 This session ID is a long random string that does not makes sense to the user.
 The server has a connection between the session ID and the user itself.
 After login, the user will send only his session ID to the server in order to proof his identity.

 Using a session ID is very flexible because we can delete it and add features like expiration date.